marco262/my_wiki/data/advancement/feats.md

 ++ Grappler[((bibcite errata))]

-//Prerequisite: Strength 13 or higher//
+*Prerequisite: Strength 13 or higher*

 You've developed the skills necessary to hold your own in close-quarters grappling.
 You gain the following benefits:
 * You have advantage on attack rolls against a creature you are grappling.